weaviate/weaviate-io/developers/weaviate/current/more-resources/migration-guide.md

 * No breaking changes
 * New features
   * ### Array Datatypes (#1611)
-  Starting with this releases, primitive object properties are no longer limited to individual properties, but can also include lists of primitives.
+    Starting with this release, primitive object properties are no longer limited to individual properties, but can also include lists of primitives.
 Array types can be stored, filtered and aggregated in the same way as other primitives.

     Auto-schema will automatically recognize lists of `string`/`text` and `number`/`int`.
 You can also explicitly specify lists in the schema by using the following data types `string[]`, `text[]`, `int[]`, `number[]`.
 A type that is assigned to be an array, must always stay an array, even if it only contains a single element.

-  * ### New Module: `text-spellcheck` - Check and auto-correct misspelled search terms (#1606)
+  * ### New Module: `text-spellcheck` - Check and autocorrect misspelled search terms (#1606)
     Use the new spellchecker module to verify user-provided search queries (in existing `nearText` or `ask` functions) are spelled correctly and even suggest alternative, correct spellings.
 Spell-checking happens at query time.

     There are two ways to use this module:
-    1. It provides a new additional prop which can be used to check (but not alter) the provided queries:
+    1. It provides a new additional property which can be used to check (but not alter) the provided queries:
     The following query:
     ```graphql
     {
       Get {
-        Post(nearText:{
+        Post(nearText: {
           concepts: "missspelled text"
         }) {
           content
-          _additional{
+          _additional {
-            spellCheck{
+            spellCheck {
-              changes{
+              changes {
                 corrected
                 original
               }